open-contracting/standard/docs/getting_started/change_history.md

    :expand:
 ```

+#### Embedding or linking Releases

+Records contain the history of a contracting process as a group of releases.
+A record may have embedded releases, or a list of URLs to the releases.

+See the [Record reference](../schema/records_reference/) for more details.

 #### Compiled and Versioned Releases

 A **compiled release** follows the release structure.
 It contains the latest value for all fields present in the releases of a process.
 The example above shows how a compiled release looks like.
 It is strongly recommended to include a compiled release when producing records.